About Threshold Studios

 Producer and Co-Founder

 Uzma’s background is in broadcast documentary and television production.
-She has extensive experience in working in the arts and creative media industries.
+She has extensive experience of working in the arts and creative media industries.

-As a Co-Founder and Director of Threshold, she drives the ethos and vision behind Threshold, passionately advocating for social change through initiatives that prioritise participation, innovation and development of creativity in media, technology and the arts in the UK.
+As a Co-Founder and Director of Threshold, she drives the ethos and vision behind the organisation.
+A passionate advocate for social change, Uzma’s work has always prioritised participation, innovation and development of creativity in media, technology and the arts in the UK.

-Uzma sat on the Arts Council England Area and Regional Councils for the Midlands for eight years, and is currently focusing on brokering partnerships with the HE sector to unlock opportunities for meaningful and sector specific apprenticeships and collaborative production in new and emerging technologies.
+Uzma sat on the Arts Council England Area and Regional Councils for the Midlands for eight years.
+She is currently focusing on brokering partnerships with the HE sector to unlock opportunities for meaningful and sector specific apprenticeships and collaborative production in new and emerging technologies.
 She continues to provide mentorship and coaching for creative talent as part of her portfolio of work.